graudtv/llvm-mipt/mercy/mercy.md

 ```

 ##### Type casts
-Compile-time builtin _Type_ can be used as a function name to construct a type
+Compile-time expression which produces integer _Type_ can be used as a function
-from another integer type, i.e. perform a type cast:
+name to construct that type from another integer type, i.e. perform a type
+cast:

 ```
 let x = 10;              // x is int